504-588-2000

 3. Onboarding with a New Cybersecurity Provider

 There’s usually an onboarding cost to get set up with a new cybersecurity services provider.
 First, they’ll deploy their security tools.
-Then they’ll configure hardware and software to their optimum settings.
+Then they’ll configure hardware, cloud environments, and software to their optimum settings.

 4. Network Improvements